Last Updated on May 26, 2022 by Thinkster

 Does this list seem overwhelming to you?
 Are you wondering whether or not you remember all of these concepts?
 If you want to give your child the best chance of success at 5th grade math, even with limited knowledge on your part, then consider an online tutoring option that will give them the boost they need.

-Thinkster Math offers tablet-based tutoring that your child can tap into whenever you have some spare time.
+Thinkster Math offers online tutoring that your child can tap into whenever you have time.
 Created by teachers with today’s math standards in mind, Thinkster provides instruction at the point of learning for greater success.
 This can be the tool that you need to give your child a chance at success with challenging 5th grade math concepts.

 That depends, of course on your student.
 Some fifth graders will find the order of operations to be confusing or challenging, while others will struggle with fractions.
 Every student has their own strengths and weaknesses.